willkg/blog/posts/mozilla/aws_lambda_dev.rst

    defined in my ``docker-compose.yml`` file.

-2. It mounts the ``./build`` directory as ``/var/task`` because that's where the runtime expectes the code it's running to be.
+2. It mounts the ``./build`` directory as ``/var/task`` because that's where the runtime expects the code it's running to be.

 3. The ``DOCKER_LAMBDA_USE_STDIN=1`` environment variable causes it to look at stdin for the event.
 That's pretty convenient.